Pidee/pidee/pidee-service/README.md

 echo "#foo led.yellow SET 1" | nc -U /tmp/pidee.sock
 ```

 The command, which is defined in the protocol documents, is `#foo led.yellow SET 1`. `nc` is a utility to write to the socket.
 Most programming languages will give you a way to do this.

+# Using Pidee Board without Pidee Service

 Of course, you can ditch pidee-service all together and just use the GPIO on the rasppbery pi directly.
-Checkout the schmantic for the board here LINK TO GO HERE.
+Checkout the schmantic for the board (here)[../pcb/export/drawings/Pidee%20Schematic.pdf] and [wiring-pi](http://wiring-pi.com/) to interface with the GPIO.